GlobalWebIndex/weak-css/README.md

 The very top rule is definition of module rule.
 This is defined by class like `.menu`.
 Similarly to BEM namespace and elements are usually separated by `__`.
 This means that `list` within menu has selector like `.menu__list`.
-**Namespace is always same as module name**.
+**Namespace is always the same as module name**.
 If your styles live in `Menu/style.scss` namespace is `menu`.
 If styles live in `Post/Show/style.scss` namespace should be `post__show`.

 ### :hand: All mixins and variables are defined within file or file explicitly imported.

 Don't use variables defined in parent.
-Ideally you can also define also variables only in namespace like:
+Ideally you can also define variables only in namespace like:

 ```scss
 .menu {